Best SEO for Your CDN

 We offer two options to reach the best SEO.
 Both options fulfill the goal of not having duplicate content and be aligned with search engines.
 Let's take a closer look on both solutions.

-1. Option: Canonical URLs
+1. Canonical URLs

-An extra HTTP header added to your zone lets the crawler know, that the content from the CDN is only a copy.
+An extra HTTP header added to your Zone lets the crawler know, that the content from the CDN is only a copy.
 Once we add

-2. Option: Robots.txt
+2. Robots.txt file